CristianStefirca/CristianStefirca/README.md

 - 📄 Know about my experiences: I have experience in HTML / CSS / Javascript / Typescript.
 Learning and having experience in iOS development & also working as a QA Engineer !

-- ⚡ Fun fact: **I am super devoted to programming & web dev, and I own a Persian chinchilla cat ! :D**
+- ⚡ Fun fact: **I am super devoted to programming & mobile dev, and I own a Persian chinchilla cat ! :D**

 <h3 align="left">Connect with me:</h3>
 <p align="left">